The 5 Best Methods to Track a Lost or Stolen iPhone

 How to use Find My iPhone when the phone is missing

-On the Find My iPhone’s map interface, select your lost iPhone via All Devices drop down menu.
+- On the Find My iPhone’s map interface, select your lost iPhone via the All Devices drop-down menu.
 The app starts tracking your iPhone location on the map.

 As you see the location of your device you can choose to do the following: